Dawnn Karen: Fashion psychologist

 Karen claims to be the world's first fashion psychologist, and has trademarked the term "Fashion Psychology Field".
 However, University of Delaware professor Jaehee Jung has offered a course titled the "Social Psychological Aspects of Clothing", combining the fields of fashion and psychology.
 In addition, Carolyn Mair, author of Fashion Psychology, established the first course and degree program in the psychology of fashion in 2012 at the London College of Fashion at the University of the Arts London.
+Professor Paola Pizza contributed to the promotion of Fashion Psychology in Italy, beginning to teach in 1992 in courses and master’s programs at Polimoda in Florence, where she served for approximately 25 years as a lecturer in Fashion Psychology, the Psychology of Fashion Consumption, and the Psychology of Sales.
+She also authored the first Italian handbook of Social Psychology of Fashion (Social Psychology of Fashion: Clothing and Identity, Verona, QuiEdit, first edition 2010; updated second edition 2024).

 In the beginning of her career, she traveled the Middle East and Eurasia to gather research, creating her fashion psychology field theories.
 She has worked with clients such as Klarna, A$AP Rocky, PayPal, and Honey.

 She has spoken at the Kyiv Security Forum on the burkini ban, and at the United Nations on empowering women via fashion psychology.

 In 2018, the New York Times described her as "The Dress Doctor".
 The Times has also called her "the world’s first fashion psychologist".